A historical impact report for Star of Hope International

 Objective, structure, and activities

-Star of Hope's goal has been to assist the neediest, the least, the lost, and the forgotten.
+Star of Hope's goal has been to assist the neediest, the least of theese, the lost and the forgotten.

 Of that group, children are simply most vulnerable, as are women who are often are the lone breadwinner in the poorest areas.
 Education is a way out of poverty and it strengthens their self-esteem.
 Therefore education with a focus on kindergartens and primary schools has been the main priority of Star of Hope's efforts.
 Advocacy to strengthen children's rights has been another important priority.